-Dubbed one of the "jingle kings of EC4", Allen, along with his friend and partner Peter Marsh, was also the creative brains behind campaigns such as "gotta lotta bottle" for milk and the Jimmy Saville-fronted "this is the age of the train" for British Rail.
+Dubbed one of the "jingle kings of EC4", Allen, who always worked closely with his friend and partner Peter Marsh, was also the creative brains behind campaigns such as "gotta lotta bottle" for milk and the Jimmy Saville-fronted "this is the age of the train" for British Rail.

-Unlike some of its more consciously high-brow contemporaries, the agency took an unashamedly populist approach, creating straplines such as "Harp stays sharp", and Midland's "the listening bank".
+Unlike some of its more consciously high-brow contemporaries, Allen Brady & Marsh took an unashamedly populist approach, creating straplines such as "Harp stays sharp", and Midland's "the listening bank".

-Many of its most famous campaigns, created from the late 1970s to the mid 1980s, were based around catchy songs that caught the nation's attention and captured the brand's essence in a few short bars.
+Many of its most famous campaigns, created from the late 70s to the mid-80s, were based around catchy songs that caught the nation's attention, and grabbed the brand's essence in just a few short bars.
 Most were created on the white grand piano that famously sat in Allen's office.

-John Stubbings, a former ABM managing director and now a consultant, added: "Because of him, the place was extremely musical.
+John Stubbings, a former managing director of ABM, and now a consultant, said: "Because of Allen, the place was an extremely musical one.
 There were at least two more pianos, beyond his own, at least two trumpets and a banjo in the creative department.
-He wrote em, Peter sung'em."
+He wrote 'em, Peter sung 'em."

-From modest beginnings as a start-up in 1966, ABM grew to become a top 10 agency by 1979 (when it was the fastest-growing ad agency in Europe) and a top five agency by 1982.
+From modest beginnings as a start-up in 1966, ABM grew to become a top-ten UK agency by 1979 (when it was the fastest-growing ad agency in Europe); it became a top-five agency by 1982.

-ABM alumni include advertising luminaries like Cilla Snowball, the chairman and chief executive of AMV Group, Simon Marquis, the former chairman of ZenithOptimedia and Trevor Beattie, the founder of Beattie McGuinness Bungay, and Dominic Proctor, the global chief executive of MindShare.
+Former alumni from ABM include adland figures such as Cilla Snowball, the chairman and chief executive of AMV Group, Simon Marquis, the former chairman of Zenith-Optimedia, Trevor Beattie, the founder of Beattie McGuinness Bungay, and Dominic Proctor, the global chief executive of MindShare.

-Marquis said: "Whatever the brief was, Rod had the wonderful skill of taking it, building a creative concept and then encapsulating everything about the brand in a few bars of a jingle."
+Marquis had this to say: "Whatever the brief was, Rod had the wonderful skill of being able to take it, build a creative concept, then encapsulate everything about the brand in a few bars of a jingle."

-Allen's funeral will take place near his home on Friday.
+Allen's funeral will be held near his home on 31 August.